anton19286/rfbserver_go/README.md

 # rfbserver_go

-Golang RFB (VNC) server for experiments
+Golang RFB (VNC) server for experiments, based on https://github.com/bradfitz/rfbgo

-based on https://github.com/bradfitz/rfbgo
+Old code, it needs to be rewritten.